bytebase/bytebase.com/content/docs/introduction/use-cases.md

 ## Multi-Tenant Service

 A SaaS service may provision separate databases for each of its tenants.
 It's painful and error-prone to make sure a database change is consistently applied to each individual tenant's database.
-Bytebase has [Tenant database](/docs/concepts/batch-mode/#tenant-database) and can [change databases from multiple tenants](/docs/change-database/batch-change/#change-databases-from-multiple-tenants).
+Bytebase can [change databases from multiple tenants](/docs/change-database/batch-change/#change-databases-from-multiple-tenants).

 ## Partitioned Database and Tables

 As data grows, databases and tables maybe partitioned into smaller chucks.
 Meanwhile, you still want to apply the same database change to all partitions since they share the same schema.
 It's painful and error-prone to make sure a database change is consistently applied to each partition.
-Bytebase has [Database Group](/docs/concepts/batch-mode/#database-group) and can [change databases from database groups](/docs/change-database/batch-change/#change-databases-from-database-groups).
+Bytebase can [batch change many databases in a consistent manner](/docs/change-database/batch-change).